 Disadvantages:

 A. Progressive AI models are one of cognitive psychology’s highest-level theories, yet they are not capable of providing us with a high-level explanation of behavior.
 It appears that the greatest strength of these models lies in their predictive power: their outputs match empirical observations very well.
 However, it is precisely this strength that raises a difficult methodological problem: it is here that the gap between prediction and explanation can be seen.
 The methodological emphasis moves from explanation to prediction (i.e., the accuracy of predicting outcomes).
-At the extreme, this shift from emphasis on explanation to prediction results in the acceptance of any incomprehensible theory or progressive AI model, as long as it successfully predicts the observed results.
+At the extreme, this shift from an emphasis on explanation to prediction results in the acceptance of any incomprehensible theory or progressive AI model, as long as it successfully predicts the observed results.
 This extreme approach could lead to a dramatic decline in the quality of scientific research; without scientific understanding, we will not be able to construct empirical tests for theories and models.
 We will have a difficult time distinguishing between many possible theories that predict the same observed results.
 In fact, without understanding, the well-predicting theories will become ad hoc, since it will be impossible to test them empirically.
 This argument is founded on the common-logic notion that a true explanation produces a correct successful prediction (i.e., that under the relevant conditions, the correct theoretical explanation will generate a correct prediction).
 However, successful prediction is only a necessary condition of a correct explanation.
 A correct explanation cannot produce a false prediction, but an incorrect theory can produce a correct prediction.

 The present approach contradicts the one that emphasizes the crucial importance of predictions over explanation in psychology (see Yarkoni & Westfall, 2017).
 In their article, Yarkoni & Westfall present several examples based on machine learning that support the ‘prediction priority’ approach and conclude “… Our argument has been that psychologists stand to gain a lot by relaxing their emphasis on identifying the causal mechanisms governing behavior and focusing to a greater extent on predictive accuracy,” (p.
 1118).
 Methodologically, I believe that the ‘prediction priority’ approach is overstated, since, as stated above, without explanation and understanding scientific progress will be stopped and ruined.
 Yet, without predictions (to be compared with observations) science cannot progress either.
 So, I would propose that explanation (understanding) and prediction (observation) are both necessary conditions for scientific progress.